XueyangFeng/ReHAC/README.md

 ## Results
 We random sample 100 questions for test for each dataset.
-Evaluation result of HotpotQA dataset is under the following figure:
+The evaluation result of HotpotQA dataset is under the following figure:
 <div  align="center">
 <img src="./pic/main_result.png" width = "100%" alt="pic" align=center />
 </div>